lslvr/1wm/README.md

 - Absolutely adaptable to your needs.
 - Includes just what is strictly needed.

 This is the smallest, actually usable window manager I know about.
-Even TinyWM is twice as large.
-However, it doesn't let you launch programs, or assign key bindings. `mwm` does.
+Even `TinyWM` is twice as large, but you cannot launch programs or assign key bindings.

 ---

-_`xterm`, with the `micro` editor, editing `mwm`'s source._

 ![2024-12-27-172602_1920x1080_scrot](https://github.com/user-attachments/assets/a369645f-bb80-40fc-9658-0225583d8741)

+_`xterm`, with the `micro` editor, editing `1wm`'s source._

-## Why?
+# Why?

-Most software today is crappy.
-Do you really need all the bells and whistles?
+Most software today is heavily bloated.
+Do you _really_ need all the bells and whistles?
 Probably not.

-We are in dire need of software that is hackable, fun, small, malleable, and that you can wrap your head around, because: is it truly free software if, due to its complexity, you cannot modify it? ;)
+We need software that is hackable, fun, small, malleable, and that you can wrap your head around, because: is it truly free if, due to its complexity, you cannot modify it? ;)

-## How?
+# How?

 The very essential things a window manager should let me do are: